 The founder of the church in Lębork was supposed to be the Grand Master of the Teutonic Order, Dietrich von Altenburg.
 The exact date of commencement of construction of the church cannot be determined, it is only known that in 1337 it was recorded together with the tower and parish priest Ulrich, and at the time of the foundation of the town in 1341, a parish priest was appointed and his income was determined.

-Under the peace agreement concluded in Toruń in 1411, all of Pomerania and Lębork were again in the possession of the Order, and the Teutonic Knights quickly rebuilt and strengthened Lębork for fear of the prince of Słupsk.
-The church of St. James was also rebuilt in the defensive form.
+After the defeat of the Teutonic Order at Grunwald in 1410, the Polish army also captured Lębork.
+Perhaps the recently completed church of St. James was damaged then.
+Under the peace agreement concluded in Toruń in 1411, the entire Gdańsk Pomerania together with Lębork was again in the possession of the Order, and the Teutonic Knights quickly rebuilt and strengthened Lębork, for fear of the Słupsk prince.
+The church of St. James was also rebuilt.

 In the 16th century, after the Reformation was introduced in Pomerania, the church began to function as a Protestant temple.
 It was probably related to the introduction of the first early modern changes, mainly in the equipment and decor of the church.
 After the death of Bogusław XIV, the last representative of the Gryfit dynasty in 1637, and the return of the Lębork region to the Polish kingdom, the bishop of Kujawy restored the Catholic liturgy.